 Experience with your own content will learn you and your team how to identify problems and how to solve them.

 After deciding how your measurement process will look like and which indicators will be used, you should also decide on how often you will create the reports and establish some templates for these reports.
 It will be easier to draw conclusions if you use a uniform template for the reports that will ease the comparison of metrics.

-There you have it, the 10 major pillars that sustain a powerful content marketing strategy able to support your future growth and expansion.
+There you have it, the 10 major pillars that sustain a powerful digital content strategy able to support your future growth and expansion.